tplin1999/file_backup_restore/README.md

 # file backup restore code
+> this program can backup several files, and restore file when one file is broken.

 1. Generate four binary files (A.bin, B.bin, C.bin, D.bin) with sizes of 7, 8, 9, and 10 MiB respectively.
 Four binary files are for testing.
 ![image info](./fig/generateBin.bmp)